AntonioFeijaoUK/antonio-dot-cloud/docs/index.md

 Currently, working as a `AWS Infrastructure Architect` at [Genomics England](https://www.genomicsengland.co.uk/).

-With the `Advanced Networking` and `Security` `speciality certifications`, I enabling others to deliver genomic healthcare and accelerate genomic research!
+With the `Advanced Networking` and `Security` `speciality certifications`, I help enabling others to deliver genomic healthcare and accelerate genomic research!

 Helping teams building `secure`, `high-performing`, `resilient`, and `efficient infrastructure` for their applications and workloads.